shubhamagiwal/InternetChatApplication-CNT5106C/README.md

 3. The file path where the directories for client to receive files is hardcoded in the programs.

 4. The port of the client is always 8000 and cannot be changed dynamically.

+5. Here the Client can unicast both file and message to himself.